Start dates

 Program delivery

-Applicants seeking admission to the Master of Computer Science in Applied Artificial Intelligence (MCS AAI) who fall slightly outside the entry requirements may be eligible after completing this academic bridging program online.
+Applicants to the Master of Computer Science in Applied Artificial Intelligence (MCS AAI) program who do not meet the admission requirements may qualify for entry into the MCS Bridge Program.

 This program will be a possibility for applicants who: